WithoutPants/stash-plugin-prototypes/README.md

 The tag IDs for Favorite and Watch Later must be configured before using.
 These settings are found in `Settings > Plugins > Quick Sentiment > Favorite Tag ID` and `Settings > Plugins > Quick Sentiment > Watch Later Tag ID`.
 These settings must be the numeric IDs of the tags to apply.

 Clicking on the applicable button will toggle the respective tag on the Scene.

+### shelve

+(WIP) This plugin moves (shelves) files to paths based on their applicable metadata, according to a set of rules.
+The rules are defined in the settings.
+It offers a task to process and move files, and the plugin may be configured to automatically move files to the appropriate shelf when they are added to the library.